ayush-lab/Badminton-Game/README.md

 ### PLAYGOUND AND CHARACTERS
-There are 3 Arenas locations and 6 characters to choose from. (more description later)
+There are 3 Arenas locations and 7 characters to choose from each caterogies (birds and pigs). (more description later)

 ### POWERS
 Each player has 3 different types of shots.

-1. Back-to-Back Clear
+1. Back-to-Back Clear ( + service )
 2. Front-to-Front Drop
-3. Intermediate Shot (modium power)
+3. Intermediate Shot (medium power)

 ### CONTROLS